cesarsotovalero/cesarsotovalero.github.io/_posts/2025/2025-05-08-evaluation-metrics-for-ml-based-financial-fraud-detection-models.md

 <img src="/img/posts/2025/2025-05-08/confusion-matrix.svg" alt="Confusion Matrix" />

-The confusion matrix includes the following metrics:
+Inside the matrix, we can read the following metrics:

 - **True Positives (TP):** The number of fraudulent transactions correctly identified as fraud.
 - **True Negatives (TN):** The number of genuine transactions correctly identified as genuine.